-The Oaks Secondary School opened in 2005 in a newly designed building.
+The Oaks Secondary School opened in 2005 in a new specially designed building.
 We are a large, local authority school, for young people with special educational needs.
 Our pupils attend from across South West Durham, with a significant number from further afield.
 We have achieved an ‘Outstanding’ grade from our last three Ofsted inspections.
-You can read our latest report in the ‘school’ section
+You can read our latest report in the ‘school’ section.

 Today, The Oaks offers a diverse and enriched curriculum for over 340 pupils, supported by a wide range of accreditation opportunities.
 There are a number of different class models which ensure that individual pupils learning needs are met.
 This is supported by a strong ethos of inclusion and high expectations of learning and behaviour.
 Details of each subject and our exam and accreditation results can be found in the ‘curriculum’ section.

 We endeavour to work in partnership with parents and professionals to create a positive learning experience for every pupil.
 In the ‘parents’ section of the site you will find essential information about school, local services and online safety.
 The dinner menu is also in the parents section and our catering staff will be happy to speak to you about your child’s dietary needs.
 Families can find additional information about social events and fundraising organised by Friends of The Oaks School (FOTOS).

 In the ‘pupil’ section, you will find links to learning websites which will help to support learning at home.
 Please ask for our homework policy and parent leaflet if you would like more information.
-The archive blog and information about each Family Group is also in the pupil section.
+Information about each Family Group is also in the pupil section.

-Statutory policies and procedures can be found in the ‘policy’ section which also includes information about the pupil premium, Y7 catch up grant, how we comply with the Public Sector Equality duty and The Oaks School aims, vision and ethos statement.
+Statutory policies and procedures can be found in the ‘policy’ section .
+This area of the website also includes information about pupil premium, the Y7 catch up grant, how we comply with the Public Sector Equality duty and The Oaks School aims, vision and ethos statement.